Law School Programs at New England Law

 The law school faculty includes distinguished scholars and practitioners who are dedicated to teaching and engaging students.
 Our clinical law programs constitute a leading model in the integration of legal study and clinical experience.
 Law school clinical programs ensure that students are well prepared to make the most of their opportunities in the field.

-In the law school's Juris Doctor (J.D.) degree program, students take about half of their courses in electives, with a core of required courses comprising the other half of the total credits needed for graduation.
+In the law school's J.D. degree program, students take about half of their courses in electives, with a core of required courses comprising the other half of the total credits needed for graduation.
 Students begin taking electives during the second year of study, and many choose to begin taking clinical courses as soon as their third semester.
-With four divisions of full-time or part-time study to choose from, J.D. candidates can pick the program that best fits their individual needs.
+With four divisions of full-time or part-time study to choose from, juris doctorate candidates can pick the program that best fits their individual needs.

 New England Law also offers a Masters of Law (LL.M.) in Advanced Legal Studies for foreign lawyers with law degrees from institutions outside the United States who want to increase their knowledge of the American legal system.